 Busy schedules can make it difficult to find time for exercise during the week.
 So, when you do find time for a quick run or a visit to the gym, you’re focused on getting a good workout…and quick.
 But if you’re putting a speedy workout ahead of safety, you could be doing more harm than good.

 “Many people think that a more intense workout equates to a more effective workout.
-But, if you’re rushing through it, you could be putting your body at risk for pain and injury by making simple mistakes,” says Christopher Dodson, MD, orthopedic surgeon with Rothman Institute at Bryn Mawr Hospital.
+But, if you’re rushing through it, you could be putting your body at risk for pain and injury by making simple mistakes,” says Christopher Dodson, MD, orthopaedic surgeon with Rothman Institute at Bryn Mawr Hospital.

 Even the most seasoned athletes aren’t exempt from making a rookie mistake now and then.
 Below, Dr. Dodson explores some of the most common workout mistakes that can contribute to injury and how to avoid them.